When comparing Mazatlan vs Puerto Vallarta, which do you go for?

 However, unlike Puerto Vallarta, there’s no major city like Guadalajara close by.

 Mazatlan is completely remote when it comes to proximity to major spots or other touristy places.

 For the most part, most visitors hit the beaches of Puerto Vallarta due to the proximity to Jalisco, but Mazatlan is way different.

 You could include both spots in one big relaxation extravaganza, but it would take a lot of travel.
 Mazatlan is surrounded by protected nature reserves and incredible natural wonders.

 You can take a bus to Puerto Vallarta that lasts approximately 7 hours and costs around $30US.
 This is a short trip for Mexico in reality.

-Be sure to check out Ado bus for all bus travel in Mexico when transporting yourself around.
+Be sure to check out the Ado bus for all your bus travel in Mexico needs before transporting yourself around the country.